berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

          while (condition-expression)

       See section 9 “Shading Language Grammar” for the definitive specification of loops.
       The for loop first evaluates the init-expression, then the condition-expression.
-If the condition- expression evaluates to true, then the body of the loop is executed.
-After the body is executed, a for loop
+If the condition-expression evaluates to true, then the body of the loop is executed.
+After the body is executed, a for loop will then evaluate the loop-expression, and then loop back to evaluate the condition-expression, repeating until the condition-expression evaluates to false.

-                                                      117
-                                                                             6 Statements and Structure

-      will then evaluate the loop-expression, and then loop back to evaluate the condition-expression, repeating until the condition-expression evaluates to false.
 The loop is then exited, skipping its body and skipping its loop-expression.
 Variables modified by the loop-expression maintain their value after the loop is